New York desk · Person with a disability

 Find every New York bill affecting your community

-CivicRadar matches New York bills against your full community profile — not just person with a disability.
-LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
+CivicRadar matches New York bills to your whole profile: person with a disability plus LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
 Free.
 No account.
 Stays on your device.
 Your rep needs to hear from you before the vote.

 Get my matched bills →